jonnyhoeven/workshop/WORKSHOP.md

 ## The Workshop

-We're going to deploy a simple application to a Kubernetes cluster using kubectl, and then we'll deploy the same application using ArgoCD along the way we'll be checking out multiple tools to configure a kubernetes cluster.
+We're going to deploy a simple application to a Kubernetes cluster using kubectl, then we'll deploy the same application using ArgoCD along the way we'll be checking out multiple tools to configure a kubernetes cluster.

 We'll end up with a cluster you can tinker with from your own git repository.